canada-ca/Open_First_Whitepaper/4_Open_Source_Code.md

 ##### Managing Licence Obligations

 Where reciprocal licensing obligations apply, you do not have the benefit of being able to choose a licence.
-Your code - to the extent specified in the reciprocal licence - must come under the exact same licence when you distribute it (or, if the licence permits, a later version of the same licence).
+Your code, to the extent specified in the reciprocal licence, must come under the exact same licence, or, if the licence permits, a later version of the same licence, when you distribute the software.
 In such a case where you encounter a reciprocal licensing obligation, there are three ways to comply:

 1. Do not distribute your software;
 2. License your software under the exact same licence (or, where the licence permits, a compatible licence); or